Sedbergh: History

+The name Sedbergh derives from the Old English setberg meaning 'flat topped hill'.

 Sedbergh's parish church, dedicated to St Andrew the Apostle, dates from the 12th century, although restored periodically since.
 There is at least one house in the village dating from the 14th century.
 The remains of the motte and bailey castle are believed to date from Saxon times.

-Sedbergh's longstanding industries were farming and production of woollen garments.
+Sedbergh's longstanding industries were farming and the production of woollen garments.
 Wool was taken to mills for spinning into yarn, from which people in their homes knitted clothing such as hats and socks.
-These were sold, for instance, to coalminers of North-East England.
+These were sold, for instance, to coal miners of North-East England.
 This trade of long ago is remembered at Farfield Mill, just outside the town, which has an exhibition of weaving equipment and workshops for a number of artists and crafts workers.

-Historically, Sedbergh was part of the Ewecross wapentake in the West Riding of Yorkshire.
-From 1894 to 1974 it was part of Sedbergh Rural District.
-In 1974 it became part of the new county of Cumbria.
+Sedbergh was part of the Ewecross wapentake in the West Riding of Yorkshire.
+From 1894 to 1974 it was part of Sedbergh Rural District in the West Riding.
+In 1974 it became part of the new county of Cumbria, which ceased to have administrative functions in 2023 but continues as a ceremonial county with the lord lieutenant and high sheriff.

 Governance

-Sedbergh belongs to the Westmorland and Lonsdale parliamentary constituency, of which Tim Farron is the current Liberal Democrats member.
+Sedbergh belongs to the Morecambe and Lunesdale parliamentary constituency, of which Lizzi Collinge is the current Labour Party member.
 Before Brexit, it was in the North West England European Parliamentary Constituency.

-Sedbergh lies in the Kirkby Lonsdale ward of South Lakeland District, covering towns and surroundings with 6,369 inhabitants at the 2011 Census.
-It belongs to the Sedbergh + Kirkby Lonsdale Division of Cumbria County Council.
+Sedbergh is part of the Sedbergh and Kirkby Lonsdale ward of Westmorland and Furness Council area.